Making Authentic Choices

 Does it cause tightness in the body?

-Do they breathe more deeply?
+Do you breathe more deeply?

 One unfortunate pattern that I see is people jumping on the bandwagon of the next big thing just so that they can keep up with everyone else who is jumping on that same band wagon.
 Monkey see, monkey do.
-The problem here is that they are not even stopping to consider if the offering in question is an energy that truly resonates with their individual goals.
+The problem here is that the jumpers are not even stopping to consider if the offering in question is an energy that truly resonates with their individual goals.
 They are in competition mode, racing to “keep up with the Joneses.”

 There is a sense of nervousness and adrenaline overwhelm associated with this type of decision making.
 It creates tension in the body and shortness of breath.

 I also encourage you to stop giving your power away to the authority figures in your lives.
 When we look up to someone, we may have a desire to please them.
-This is natural; however, it is not healthy to sacrifice our desires and interests for theirs.
+This is natural; however, it is not healthy to sacrifice your desires and interests for theirs.

 I fully support you in finding the courage to stand in your own truth about what is for you and what is not for you.
-A big part of mastery is about being true to yourself and discerning what you truly desire to co-create in your life.
+A big part of mastery is being true to yourself and discerning what you truly desire to co-create in your life.

 Fill out the form through the button below for clarity, support, and guidance